Textualize/textual/docs/styles/links/link_background.md

 ## Example

-The example below shows some links with their color changed.
+The example below shows some links with their background color changed.
 It also shows that `link-background` does not affect hyperlinks.

 === "Output"